open-resources/dash_curriculum/_sources/part1/chapter2.md

 When creating Dash apps, we will almost always use the two import statements above, so let's examine each one in more detail:
 - **Dash** is the framework which is required to develop the app
 - **dcc** stands for dash_core_components which is a module that gives access to many interactive components that are used in Dash apps.
 - Via the **dash_bootstrap_components** module it is possible to incorporate design components from the HTML framework "Bootstrap" into the app.
-This makes it easier to customise the app layout and gives you access to additional components not found in Dash Core Components.
+This makes it easier to customize the app layout and gives you access to additional components not found in Dash Core Components.

-### 2.1.2 Initialise the App
+### 2.1.2 Initialize the App
 ```
 app = Dash(__name__, external_stylesheets=[dbc.themes.BOOTSTRAP])
 ```